Web Technology

 Is React a NodeJS Framework?

-No, React is a library for building user interfaces, primarily focusing on the front-end development.
+No, React is a library for building user interfaces, primarily focusing on front-end development.
 It allows developers to create interactive and dynamic UIs using reusable components.
 On the other hand, NodeJS is a runtime environment that enables JavaScript to be run on the server-side.
 By integrating React with NodeJS, we develop scalable, full-stack applications that offer a seamless experience from front-end to back-end, ensuring both efficiency and performance for your business needs.

 What is the best React Framework Overall?